Appointments

 Registrars

-Our practice is a training/teaching practice for doctors who wish to specialise in family medicine.
-Our registrars are fully qualified and have a great deal of hospital experience.
+Our practice is a training and teaching facility for doctors pursuing a specialization in family medicine.
+Our registrars are fully qualified and have extensive hospital experience.

-Registrars are attached to our practice for 6 to 12 months as part of their general practice training and are supervised by one of the partners.
+Registrars are with us for 6 to 12 months as part of their general practice training, and they are supervised by one of our partners.

-When booking an appointment you may be asked if you would consult with one of our trainees.
+When booking an appointment, you may be asked if you are willing to consult with one of our trainees.

 Medical Students

-We also take fifth and final year medical students from Keele University.
-Their placement in our general practice is to help them further develop their consultation skills including history taking and examination.
-They are attached to the practice for 10 weeks and are supervised by one of the partners.
+We also host fifth and final-year medical students from Keele University.
+Their placement with us helps them develop their consultation skills, including history-taking and examination.
+They are with the practice for 10 weeks and are supervised by one of our partners.

-When booking an appointment the receptionists may offer you an appointment with the medical student.
-This is a half hour appointment 20 minutes with the medical student and a 10 minute joint appointment with the student and the supervising doctor.
+When booking an appointment, the receptionists may offer you the option to see a medical student.
+This will be a 30-minute appointment: 20 minutes with the student, followed by a 10-minute joint session with the student and the supervising doctor.

 Self Care